 There are a few ways we can research our audience — the easiest is to use a social media manager tool.
 Social Sprout, for example, has an audience demographics tool.

-This is just one of many reasons why I recommended a social media management tool.
-Makes running a social campaign so much easier.
+This is just one of many reasons why we recommend a social media management tool.
+It makes running a social campaign so much easier.

 But if you don’t have one, that’s ok.
 Here’s what you can do.

-Each social media platform has its own “audience insights” function/tool.
+Each social media platform has its own audience insights function.

 Instagram (which is owned by Facebook) has a similar tool — Instagram Insights.